Aru va`en: A Keeping of the Troth

 Pronunciation Guide

-Vaelun VAY- loon Threshold-keepers; those set at the border between worlds
+Vaelun VAY-loon Threshold-keepers; those set at the border between worlds, wounds, and obligations.

-Vaerun VAY- roon The office of crossing; the one bound to pass the veil
+Vaerun VAY-roon The crossing office; the one bound to pass the veil when the cry enters the Troth.

-Truvane troo -VAH- neh The gathered faithful; those who have not been released from the Troth
+Truvane troo-VAH-neh The gathered faithful; those who have not been released from the Troth, including those who serve without crossing.

-Aruvan ah -ROO- vahn The long wolf made by keeping; the body of the faithful across all ages
+Aruvan ah-ROO-vahn The long wolf made by keeping; the body of the faithful across ages, vast but not ultimate.

 Ur va.
 Thar un.
 Veth ara.
-OOR VAH · THAHR OON · VETH AH- rah The old tongue of the calling; literal meaning lost, understood by trembling
+OOR VAH.
+THAHR OON.
+VETH AH-rah.
+The ancient tongue before language; literal meaning hidden from speech, understood by trembling.